lrlna/braziljs-2016/README.md

 ## About Irina:

-Irina is a software developer based in Vancouver, Canada.
-She is a javascript and node enthusiast.
-Aside from enthusiasting over javascript, she is a regular hiker out in the Rocky mountains, and a code mentor around Vancouver.
+tl;dr javascript, wombats and hot takes.

+The not so short: Irina is a London via Vancouver software developer.
+She spends quite a bit of her time exploring the outdoors, gushing over trains, and reading some Beatniks.